IDNameDescriptionLinksSegmentsActions

 114Wachusett GreenwaysWachusett Greenways’ mission is connecting the Wachusett-area community with trails and greenways.
 In 1995, this all-volunteer nonprofit group and our partners began to build and maintain trails.
 Wachusett Greenways’ key project is the Mass Central Rail Trail (MCRT) in central Massachusetts.
 Members, volunteers, donors and many partners are central to our work.
 We have completed 19 miles of the planned 30 miles of the MCRT through the towns of Sterling, West Boylston, Holden, Rutland, Oakham and Barre.
 The first section of trail opened in 1997.17

-115Lynnfield Rail TrailA planned 2.8-mile-long multi-use path and boardwalk extending from Peabody to Wakefield.
-It will be constructed in two phases and connect to a planned trail in Wakefield.
+115Lynnfield Rail TrailA planned 2.5 mile long multi-use path and boardwalk extending from Peabody to Wakefield, not including 0.3 miles of Wakefield in the Lynnfield-Wakefield Rail Trail - Phase 2 project.
 The proposed Rail Trail is a centrally located, ADA compliant recreational path that will connect many of the landmarks of Lynnfield including Reedy Meadow, the Lynnfield Middle School, the proposed library at Reedy Meadow Golf Course, Bethlehem School at St. Paul’s Episcopal Church, and Lynnfield High School.2

 116Border to BostonThe Border to Boston Trail is a 70-mile shared-use trail that links approximately 20 communities from the New Hampshire border to Boston for non-motorized uses including walking, bicycling, and more.
-It also coincides with the East Coat Greenway.27
+It is also part of the larger East Coast Greenway.36

 117Marion Rail Trail1